NYUCCL/psiTurk/doc/recording.rst

 Like the trial-by-trial data, it is up to you to decide whether or not to use this function.
 For some kinds of experiments (like simple surveys), this might be the only function you need.
-Whatever data is added using ``psiturk.recordUnstructuredData`` can then be downloaded as a separate CSV file.

 Saving the data
 ~~~~~~~~~~~~~~~